 Diet also plays an important role during the treatment because foods are considered to be a remedy in Ayurveda.

 The duration of treatment is individual, but should be at least ten to fourteen days.

-Panchakarma restores the immune system, replenishes power and vitality and has proven to be excellent in the treatment of burn-outs and other illnesses caused by stress.
+Panchakarma restores the immune system and replenishes power and vitality.
+It has proven to be excellent in the treatment of burn-outs and other illnesses caused by stress.

 In short, Panchakarma adds more beautiful and healthy years to our lives.